Last Updated on: 6th October 2023, 11:54 am

 Choosing The Fridge

-Avoid placing a brumating tortoise in the same fridge you keep food, as doing so puts your family at risk of contamination from Salmonella.
+Avoid placing a brumating tortoise in the same fridge where you keep food, as doing so puts your family at risk of contamination from Salmonella.

 Also, used fridges will fluctuate in temperature as you open and close the door, which puts the tortoise in danger of coming out of brumation early.